-Just like a flat tire happens when you need it least, AC systems tend to break down on the hottest day of the year.
+Just like a flat tire happens when you need it at least, AC systems tend to break down on the hottest day of the year.
 Could this be the year you beat it to the punch with a replacement AC system?
 Tim Bolden is here to talk about exactly that.

 Hey Tim, what are some common warning signs a system needs replacement?

 Well, it could be unusual noises.
 Sounds that you have not heard coming from your system.
 But more likely it’s your system will no longer keep up.
-It will no longer keep your house warm or cool, or you start to see an increase in your electrical bills when you know you’re using it in a way you have similarly in the past.
+It will no longer keep your house warm or cool, or you start to see an increase in your electrical bills when you know you’re using it in a way you have similar in the past.

 That’s a lot you just talked about there.
 So when you’re talking about, let’s start first with those noises, when you’re saying it’s noisier, you’re talking about the condenser outside the house with the AC system, right?